arcboundrav/evodom/README.md

 ### Evolving Strategies

 Strategies need to be evolved prior to being able to play against them.
-The following command will run the genetic algorithm for 100 generations with a population size of 128.
-The results will be stored using the key "demo".
+The following command will run the genetic algorithm for `100` generations with a population size of `128`.
+The results will be stored using the key `demo`.
 This key will be used later to play against the best ones.
 ```
 evodom evolve demo --ngen 100 --nstrat 128
 ```
-Note: The number of Strategies per generation must be in the closed interval [8, 512] and be evenly divisible by 4.
-The algorithm is capped at 9999 generations per run.
+Note: The number of Strategies per generation must be in the closed interval `[8, 512]` and be evenly divisible by `4`.
+The algorithm is capped at `9999` generations per run.
 Experience shows that a few hundred generations is more than adequate to evolve competent Strategies.

-Note: Passing the -o flag permits the overwriting of past results to reuse a key.
+Note: Passing the `-o` flag permits the overwriting of past results to reuse a key.
 Valid keys are non-empty alphanumeric strings.
+Data is saved in a platform specific location—e.g., `~/.local/share/evolvedominion/` on Ubuntu.
+Entering the following in the Python interpreter will print the path on your
+machine:
+    >>> import platformdirs
+    >>> platformdirs.PlatformDirs().user_data_dir

 ### Playing Against Evolved Strategies

-The following command will launch a text-based game against the three strongest Strategies evolved above:
+The following command will launch a text-based game against the three strongest Strategies evolved under the key `demo`:
 ```
 evodom play demo
 ```

 ### Interface

-Type '?' at the prompt to list the available commands.
+Type `?` at the prompt to list the available commands.
-Exit the game early at any time with CTRL+C.
+Exit the game early at any time with `CTRL+C`.

 ## Project Information